 Our strategy focuses on creating value through combining tuck-under acquisitions with organic growth and operational improvements.
-One of the major drivers of our success in the first quarter of 2010 was our acquisition of Denville Scientific ("Denville"), which occurred in September 2009.
-Denville continued to perform well during the first quarter of 2010 and has been accretive to our earnings per share since the acquisition.
-In addition to Denville's positive impact on the first quarter, our core business also performed well.
-Order growth was widespread but we were particularly pleased to see increases in the sales of our new syringe pumps launched last year.
+During the second quarter of 2010, we achieved organic revenue growth of 11% compared to the second quarter of 2009.
+One of the major drivers of our improved financial performance for the second quarter of 2010 was the acquisition of Denville.
+Denville was acquired in September 2009 and has been accretive to our earnings per share since the acquisition.
+In addition to Denville's positive impact on the second quarter, the core business also performed well.
+Our strong organic growth, the highest we have experienced since the first half of 2006, was achieved despite some weakness at our subsidiaries in France and Spain.